DaHussl/Nextcloud_Ubuntu_Server/README.md

 </VirtualHost>
 ```

-## Enable the NextCloud and Rewrite Module
+## enable the NextCloud and Rewrite Module
 ```
 a2ensite nextcloud.conf
 a2enmod rewrite